Menu

 Everest South Side Summit Climb with International Mountain Guides

-The 2024 IMG climbers and trekkers will travel to Everest Base Camp in two separate teams, each led by IMG guides and composed of a nice mix of climbers and trekkers.
-We will be using helicopters to Lukla for Teams 1 & 2.
-Inclement weather can cause delays with the fixed wing flights and by utilizing helicopters, we will have a much better chance of staying on schedule.
+The 2025 IMG climbers and trekkers will travel to Everest Base Camp in separate teams, each led by IMG guides.
+We will be using helicopters into Lukla.
+Inclement weather can cause delays with fixed wing flights and by utilizing helicopters, we will have a much better chance of staying on schedule.

 Lobuche Base Camp